 Kristin Fiore, E-RYT 500, Director of Down Dog Yoga Center

-Kristin's teaching is influenced by her many wonderful teachers including Melissa Spamer, Sraddhasagar (Ruth Hartung), Rama Vernon, Angela Farmer, and life itself.
+Kristin's teaching is influenced by her many wonderful teachers including Melissa Spamer, Sraddhasagar (Ruth Hartung), Rama Vernon, Angela Farmer, David Emerson, and life itself.
 Her yoga classes encourage students to let go of judgment and be fully present in the exploration of body, mind, and spirit.
 Kristin continues to find joy and connection through her own practice and continued studies and is passionate about sharing Yoga with others.
 She is committed to Down Dog Yoga Center's mission- connecting people to healthy living, creativity, and community through Yoga and the healing arts- and invites you to join in and explore the center's programs and services.

 Cynthia Hoss, LMT, E-RYT 500, AYS